The 25 Best Online Bachelors Degrees in Health Sciences for 2017-2018

 12 (tied).
 Nova Southeastern University

 Nova Southeastern University offers a BS in Health Science that consists of 120 total credits, though, thanks to a generous transfer policy of up to 90 credits, only 30 credits at NSU are required to complete the degree (for eligible students).
 Some example classes (core and elective) include History of the US Health System, Health Care Ethics, Health Care Practice, Principles of Leadership, Conflict Resolution in Health Care, Concepts of Health Care Finance, Sports Medicine Principles and Practice, Bioterrorism: Health Care Readiness and Response, and more.
-Students also have the opportunity to complete an intership or independent study in order to gain valuable hands-on experience.
+Students also have the opportunity to complete an internship or independent study in order to gain valuable hands-on experience.
 Graduates of NSU’s program have gone on to careers as military technicians, respiratory therapists, dental hygienists, physician assistants, radiology technicians, ultrasound technicians, and more.
-Courses deliver in traditional 12-week formats, and there are 4 available start dates throughout the year to accomodate students’ schedules.
+Courses deliver in traditional 12-week formats, and there are 4 available start dates throughout the year to accommodate students’ schedules.